 After twelve-year-old Maddie’s older brother vanishes from his college campus, her carefully ordered world falls apart.
 Nothing will fill the void of her beloved oldest sibling.
 When her parents fly out to Strum’s college to search for answers, Maddie is left in the care of her sixteen-year-old sister, who seeks solace in rebellion and ignores Maddie.
 Drowning in grief and confusion, the family’s musical household falls silent.

 Though Maddie is the youngest, she knows Strum better than anyone.
-He used to confide in her, sharing his fears about the climate crisis … Continue reading →
+He used to confide in her, sharing his fears about … Continue reading →

 About The Lost and the Found THE LOST When six-year-old Laurel Logan was abducted, the only witness was her younger sister, Faith.
 Since then, Faith’s childhood has revolved around her sister’s disappearance—from her parents’ broken marriage and the constant media attention, to dealing with so-called friends who only ever want to talk about her missing sister.